bobdavies2000/OpenCVB/README.md

 **OpenGL_Basics:** *This output shows the Orbbec Gemini 335L camera while toggling the checkbox to adjust the 3D point cloud with and without correcting for gravity.
 The same algorithm to adjust for gravity works with all the cameras supported by OpenCVB.
 Similarly, all 2000+ algorithms in OpenCVB work for the 335L camera after adding an interface to the Orbbec SDK.*

-# Recent Changes – July 2024
+# 2024 July - Recent Changes

 -   Over 2400 algorithms are included, averaging 31 lines of code per algorithm.
 -   Please Note: the June version of OpenCVSharp has compile-time issues in VB.Net.